North Carolina Highway 143: History

 In 1979, NC 143 was established as a new primary route between Robbinsville and Stecoah, on already existing roads.
 Topography maps of Graham County in the early 1990s show an incomplete Cherohala Skyway already numbered as NC 143; however, this was not official until October 12, 1996, when NC 143 was extended to a completed Cherohala Skyway and its current western terminus at the Tennessee state line.

 The Cherohala Skyway segment dates earlier than NC 143 (1962), but was not completed until 1996 with a total cost of $100 million over the whole 34 years of construction.

+In 2022, a groundbreaking ceremony was held for 'corridor K' improvement project of which NC 143 was a part of.

 Future

-NCDOT plans various safety improvements along NC 143, between West Buffalo Creek to NC 143 Business.
-The estimated cost for the entire project is $15.4 million with property acquisition starting August 2013 and construction to begin December 2014.
+As a part of 'corridor K' improvements the NCDOT plans to construct road alignments, increase the shoulder width, add passing and climbing lanes on NC143. sidewalks are planned to be constructed next to NC 143 from Robbinsville High School to the U.S. 129 intersection.
+The plan also includes the construct a wildlife crossing for safe passage of wildlife at Stecoah Gap to offset any impact associated with the widening of NC 143.

 Junction list

 Business route

 NC 143 Business (NC 143 Bus.) is a business route of NC 143 established in February 1997.
 The 3.4 mi route begins west of the town at NC 143 and travels east along Snowbird Road and through downtown Robbinsville via Junaluksa Road and Main Streets.
 It meets back with NC 143 and US 129 on Rodney Orr Bypass.
 Historically, NC 143 has never been routed through Robbinsville; though US 129 did before the bypass.